benjaminlaeuchli/NZ_Earthquake_Forecast/README.md

 - 'Count of Major Events' for the analysis of earthquake frequencies and trebd identification
 - 'Average Magnitude' to assess the severity and to characterize the events

-The results show a dissonace between the ranking of the 10 most earthquake pronbe towns / cities and the prediction of when these population centers will be affected by a major earthquake:
+The results show a dissonace between the ranking of the 10 most earthquake prone towns / cities and the prediction of when these population centers will be affected by a major earthquake:

   Isolation Forest Output (Count of Major Events): This ranking is based on the count of major anomalies detected in the dataset.
 Cities   with a higher number of detected anomalies are considered more prone to earthquakes based on historical data.
 Note: Isolation Forest     Ranking evaluation ranks cities based on the frequency of major anomalies detected.